 On May 29, 2006 Japan implemented new regulations governing agricultural chemical residues, feed additives and veterinary drugs (hereinafter referred to as agricultural chemicals) in food.
 Prior to implementation of these regulations, MHLW announced provisional maximum residue levels (MRLs) for 758 agricultural chemicals in addition to around 10,000 existing official MRLs.
-These MRLs remain "provisional" until they are reviewed, and while many have already finished the process, reviews will continue to take place until completion of the project.
+These MRLs remain "provisional" until they are reviewed, and while many have already finished the process, reviews of other MRLs will continue until completion of the project.
 After a risk assessment is completed an official MRL can be established.
 Together the existing MRLs and the provisional MRLs make up the "positive list".
 Foods found to contain residues exceeding the MRL levels on the positive list are regarded as violations of the Food Sanitation Law and are rejected at the port.
 A single violation can lead to "enhanced monitoring" (generally 30 percent) for all imports of the same product from that country.
-After two violations of a particular MRL the product could be subject to costly 100 percent testing, which could involve lengthy delays at the port.
-For combinations of chemicals and commodities that have no official or provisional MRLs, MHLW has established a uniform tolerance of 0.01 ppm as the maximum allowable limit.
-MHLW has also listed 15 agrochemicals for which no residues will be tolerated due to the high risk to human health, and 65 exempted substances that have been determined not to pose adverse health effects.
-MHLW has established provisional MRLs on some processed foods in addition to raw commodities but for residues in processed foods without MRLs, MHLW will use the MRLs of the raw ingredients after taking into consideration things like concentration ratios.
+After two violations of a specific MRL the product could be subject to costly 100 percent test and hold measures, which could involve lengthy delays at the port.
+In order to return to normal monitoring status following a single violation, MHLW requires a clean record of 60 tests or one year with no further violations.
+Following multiple violations